 German potato salad is one of those dishes that can confuse people at first.
-I mean, it’s nothing like American potato salad, and the more you think about it – it’s not really a salad at all.
+I mean, it’s nothing like American potato salad, and way, way different than the Japanese version, and the more you think about it – it’s not really a salad at all.
 However It is still delicious, and is likely the first type invented.

 While most Americans hear potato salad and think cold, almost mashed potato with mayonnaise and some other vegetables, German potato salad is warm.
 It also doesn’t (usually) have mayonnaise.
 The recipe for this European iteration is actually different in different parts of Germany.
 My recipe is for the most recognizable style of German potato salad that I learned during my time in Bayreuth (Bavaria)!